ualberta-smr/DocumentationQuality/README.md

 The debug_metrics method can also be modified to include or exclude which metrics you want to run by commenting out the call to that metric.
 By default, all metrics are run and database updates are made.

-# Running the survey scripts
+# Analyzing the survey data
 The survey script to analyze survey responses can be found in this directory:
 `Summary/survey/main.py`.